mudroljub/programming-quotes-api/README.md

 ### User authentication

+GET `/auth/google`
-GET `/auth/google` takes user to the Gmail, and after successful login, redirects to GET `/auth/google/${token}`, where client app should handle token
+takes user to the Gmail login, and after success, redirects to

+GET `/auth/google/${token}`
+where client app should handle token

 ## Development